twurple/twurple/docs/getting-data/api/calling-api.md

 const apiClient = new ApiClient({ authProvider });
 ```

-On the {@ApiClient} instance, the API methods are namespaced into the different resources like `users` and `streams`.
+On the {@link ApiClient} instance, the API methods are namespaced into the different resources like `users` and `streams`.

 All API methods are `async` and thus can be `await`ed.
 Here's a quick example: